SpartaUnited/SpartaUnited/README.md

-- If not me then who?
+- If not US, then WHO?